Care & Treatment

 - Get patients up and about as soon as possible.

 - Minimize the use of psychoactive (mood) medications by using non-drug therapies whenever possible.

 - Implement a healthy sleep-wake cycle, using windows, bright morning light, reduction in night noises, etc.

 - Improve sensory input and communication using appropriate aids, especially good eyeglasses, hearing aids (check the batteries!), and dentures if needed.

 - Give plenty of fluids, and make sure patients don’t get dehydrated.

-Treatment Starts Here
+Prevention and Treatment Starts Here